Updated: Jul 17, 2020

 Myth: I need a big paycheck to afford solar.
 Fact: A Berkeley Lab study found that one-third of solar adopters in 2018 had an annual household income between $50,000 and $100,000.
 (For reference, the average income in New Hampshire is about $74k).
 And thanks to improved financing options, going solar has never been more in reach.

-Granite State Solar works with VSECU, a credit union for everyone in Vermont (and thanks to this partnership, folks in New Hampshire too), to take part in their VGreen program, a loan program designed to fund eco-friendly projects.
+Granite State Solar works with VSECU, a division of New England Federal Credit Union, a credit union for everyone in Vermont (and thanks to this partnership, folks in New Hampshire too), to take part in their VGreen program, a loan program designed to fund eco-friendly projects.
 Laurie Fielder, VGreen Program Director, explains how the financing options can work for you.

 “You might be looking at a $25,000 or $35,000 investment but when you spread that out over a period of time, that makes it more affordable.
 And during the time that you’re paying down the debt, you also have the benefit of the offset on your electric bill.”